williamnguyen-activecyber/okta.github.io/_source/_standards/OAuth/index.md

 ## Custom User Experience

-By default, the Authorization Endpoint displays the Okta login page and authenticates users if they don't have an existing session.
+By default, the Authorization Endpoint displays the Okta login page and authenticates users if they don&#8217;t have an existing session.
 If you prefer to use a fully customized user experience, you can instead authenticate the user via the [Authentication API](/docs/api/resources/authn.html).
-This authentication method produces a `sessionToken` which can be passed into the Authorize Endpoint, and the user won't see an Okta login page.
+This authentication method produces a `sessionToken` which can be passed into the Authorize Endpoint, and the user won&#8217;t see an Okta login page.

 ## Access Token